-Canon 6D Mark II Camera - I love this camera.
-It is advanced enough to give me all the features I need but not as pricey as some of the more advanced models.
-The sharpness and the lack of noise in this camera is excellent.
+Canon EOS R5 - I love this camera.
+It has everything I need, and the sharpness and the lack of noise in this camera is excellent.

-Canon 17-40mm f4 L Series Lens - My super wide angle lens for when I need it.
+Canon RF 14-35mm f4 L Series Lens - My super wide angle lens for when I need it.

-Canon 100-400mm f4.5-5.6 L Series Lens - My big zoom lens.
+Canon RF 100-500mm f4.5-7.1 L Series Lens - My big zoom lens.
 It is a great lens and a great price for what it does.
 Though I wouldn't suggest it if you are a full-time wildlife or sports photographer as it isn't fast enough for those situations.

-Canon Extension Tube - Sometimes I don't want to haul around my macro lens particularly when I am traveling.
+Extension Tubes - Sometimes I don't want to haul around my macro lens particularly when I am traveling.
 This little guy is a perfect substitute in those situations.